vault12/capacitor-shamir/README.md

 - **Any threshold number** of shards can reconstruct the secret
 - **Security through distribution** - store shards separately for maximum security

+### Security

+Shamir's Secret Sharing provides **information-theoretic security**, which means the algorithm is mathematically proven to be unbreakable regardless of computational power.
+Key security advantages:

+- **Quantum Resistance**: Security relies on mathematical impossibility rather than computational complexity, remaining secure against quantum computers
+- **No Key Management**: There is no single master key to rotate or protect; instead, security hinges on distributing and safeguarding the individual shares
+- **Mathematical Foundation**: Based on [polynomial interpolation over finite fields](#finite-field-implementation), where reconstructing the secret without sufficient shards is mathematically impossible, not just computationally difficult

 ## ✨ Features

 - 🔒 **Secure Secret Splitting**: Split sensitive data into encrypted shards using Shamir's Secret Sharing